Copernican Revolution . org

 Are You Left-Brained or Right-Brained, or Maybe Not?

 In an elementary school class, my teacher decided we would find out which of us is “left brained” and “right brained,” so we sat completing a checklist.
 “I like art.”
 I do, so a check for right brain!
 “I like math.”
 I do, so check for left brain!
 I had the same sum for both, and I guess the only child in class unsure what group I belong in.
 So I asked my teacher about my brain.
 “Stop disrupting the educational process,” she said with a lamenting sigh.
-Actually, maybe she did not say that since, in retrospect, it’s odd phrasing to use with a little kid.
-I’d hear a version of that phrase repeatedly throughout high school whenever I raised a question teachers didn’t like, so there is likely interference in my memory.
-But, “memories are accurate recordings” is another myth for another activity!.
-Let’s consider the myth embedded in my elementary school class activity.
-Is it really true people have either a left brain or a right brain personality corresponding with their dominant brain hemisphere?
-The internet has a plethora of pages and beautiful images suggesting so.
+I don’t remember exactly if those were her words.
+Maybe not, since I heard that expression a lot as I got older.
+Memory is funny like that.
+But I do remember the feeling, like I’d asked something wrong just for being curious.

 two overlapping normal distributions with d=1.86 and highlighting z>+3